Cerclique/wirdigen/README.md

 - Support for child subtree to clearly describe more complex packet.

-- Support for array (drop `size` attribute for primitive type and make it exclusive for array declaration ?)
+- Thinking about potential support for array.
 # Related tools <a class="anchor" id="related_tools"></a>

 - [rust_dissector_generator](https://github.com/Cerclique/rust_dissector_generator): Simple executable using Wirdigen library